Pretoria North

 With transport being its main industry, Pretoria North has two automobile sales corridors in the form of Rachel De Beer street and Gerrit Maritz streets being home to over 50 car dealerships.
 Pretoria North has one of the highest concentration of car dealerships in the country.

 Transport is the core of Pretoria North's industrial activity.
 The area boasts a light motor industrial corridor couched by east and Gerrit Maritz Streets.
 Glass makers, panel beaters, parts manufacturers and mechanics work in the chain of warehouses in this eastern corridor.

 At the heart of the Pretoria North CBD is the North Park shopping mall which is a very small and quiet shopping center not maintained anymore.
 The main retail activity in Pretoria North takes place in the displaced retail center of Shoprite located on the corner of Ben Viljoen and Gerrit Maritz Streets.

-Other business centers include Solomons General Dealers on Gerrit Maritz Street and Tele Tech on Ben Viljoen Street.
+The Coert Steynberg museum enriches Pretoria North with cultural depth, celebrating the life and work of the renowned South African sculptor, and medalist.
+The local street names also weave a historical tapestry into the area, honoring figures such as Heroes and Afrikaner heroine Racheltjie de Beer.

+More than 20 Churches and other Religious dominations are situated in Pretoria North.

 The Pretoria North area is largely residential with the Rachel De Beer and Gerrit Maritz corridors straddled by Ben Viljoen Street being the central business district.
-The Town Planning that went into designing Pretoria North was very poor as the area did not leave space for cultural landmarks and heritage sites.

 Pretoria North sometimes refers to the general area to the North of the City of Pretoria.
 This general definition is broad and encompasses the Wonderboom area to the east of Lavender Road and Akasia to the west of Daan De Wet Nel Drive.
 This broad definition of Pretoria North is a colloquial concept and is not to be confused with the concept in this article.